andreiw/UefiToolsPkg/Library/StdLibDevConsole/README.md

 NOTE: [`StdExtLib`](../StdExtLib), [`StdLibDevConsole`](../StdLibDevConsole), [`StdLibInteractiveIO`](../StdLibInteractiveIO) and [`StdLibUefi`](../StdLibUefi) all go together.

+NOTE: the redirection/pipe features rely on using a v2 UEFI Shell.

 Differences:
 - if StdErr isn't redirected via Shell to a file, redirect it out to ConOut.
   This solves the unexpected behavior of POSIX apps seemingly printing